Your Questions, Answered

 If you have accessibility questions, we encourage you to reach out before registering so we can discuss whether the experience would be a good fit.

-• The in-person farm experience is $150, which includes the Say Howdy to Healing & Hope workbook.
+• The in-person farm experience is a suggested donation of $150 and includes the Say Howdy to Healing & Hope workbook.

-If finances are a concern, we encourage you to visit the Support the Mission page to learn about scholarship opportunities and submit an application.
+If the suggested donation is a concern, we encourage you to visit the Support the Mission page to learn about scholarship opportunities and submit an application.
 We never want finances to stand in the way of someone experiencing a breakthrough.

 • Comfortable outdoor clothing and closed-toe shoes or boots.
 Since sessions take place outdoors, participants should be prepared for changing weather conditions.